infracamp/infracamp/docs/_posts/2019-10-13-cloud-config-gcp-docker-machine.md

 ---
 title: Automated Swarm Provisioning on GCP
-layout: posts
+layout: scrollspy
 author: Matthias Leuffen
-tags: [docker, cloud, automation, IaC]
+tags: [docker, cloud, IaS, IaC, DevSecOps]
 description: |
     Using `docker-machine`, we can provision a multi-node docker-swarm cluster on gpc within few seconds.
 This article covers spinning up a stateless